kashmir96/osoappliance/content/directory/appliance-repair-technicians/jewells-refrigeration.md

 categories: ["New Zealand"]
 tags: ["Tauranga"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/jewells-refrigeration.webp
+ image: /img/laundryappliance/262.webp
- alt: 'Logo for Jewells Refrigeration the New Zealand from Tauranga'
+ alt: 'NewZealand from jewellsrefrigeration'
 ---

 # Jewells Refrigeration is an Appliance Repair Technician Company operating in Tauranga, New Zealand.